VoxML/voxicon/api/VoxSimPlatform/Network/CommunicationsBridge.md

 }
 ```

-**VoxSimPlatform/Assets/Scripts/Examples** contains a working example of a custom connection using the REST client design pattern.
+**VoxSimPlatform/Assets/Scripts/Examples** contains a working example of a custom connection using the REST client design pattern, to connect to an external [parser](../NLU/INLParser).